Quantum modified inertia: an application to galaxy rotation curves: Discussion

 \subsection{A dependence to the redshift?}

-Here, the minimal acceleration is presented as a universal constant, in the sense that its value should be everywhere the same because of the isotropy of space and the homogeneity of the observable Universe at large scale.
-However, does $a_{min}$ remain constant over cosmic time ?
-As it directly depends on the radius of the observable Universe, this could mean that its value decreases with time and, conversely, that $a_{min}$ was greater in the past.\\ Let us consider the scale factors $a_S(t_0)$ and $a_S(t)$, respectively at the present epoch $t_0$ and at any other epoch $t$, depending on the redshift $z$:
+However, although a generalized QMI is not developed yet, we can still draft a cosmological consequence of the minimal acceleration.
+Here, $a_{\rm min}$ is presented as a universal constant, in the sense that its value should be everywhere the same because of the isotropy of space and the homogeneity of the observable Universe at a great scale.
+However, does $a_{\rm min}$ remain constant over cosmic time ?
+Under the conjecture (\ref{conjecturette-tau-}), the minimal acceleration value directly depends on the radius of the causality sphere, this could mean that its value decreases with time and, conversely, that $a_{\rm min}$ was greater in the past.\\ Let us consider the scale factors $a_S(t_0)$ and $a_S(t)$, respectively at the present epoch $t_0$ and at any other epoch $t$, as a function of the redshift $z$:

-We can thus define the radius of the observable Universe at any time with:
+We can thus define the radius of the causality sphere at any time with:

 Using equations (\ref{redshift}) and (\ref{radius}), we can express the redshift as a function of $R_u(t_0)$ and $R_u(t)$: